writethedocs/www/docs/conf/portland/2020/news/tickets-selling-out.rst

 We've increased the capacity for this years event past the 500 from previous years, but we still want to make sure the event keeps its managable size and feel.
-If you were hoping to come to this years event, we recommend that you get your tickets soon.
+If you were hoping to come to this years event, we recommend that you `get your tickets soon <https://www.writethedocs.org/conf/portland/2020/tickets/>`_.

 Once we sell out our tickets,
 we plan to send everyone a link to access the Hopin event.